jupyterhub/jupyterhub/docs/source/howto/upgrading-v6.md

 ## New scopes

-JupyterHub has added two mechanisms to improve
+JupyterHub has added two features to improve the handling of scopes

 - A new `start:servers` scope, which allows you to grant tokens, applications, or users permission to _start_ specific servers, but not create, access, or stop them.
 - A new [](#JupyterHub.extra_user_scopes) option to _add_ scopes to the default user role,